Petrol Diesel Price: Check fuel rates in your city today

-Petrol Diesel: The prices of petrol and diesel remained steady for the 67th straight day across the country on Thursday, July 28, 2022.
+Petrol Diesel Today: Prices of petrol and diesel continued to remain unchanged for the 73rd consecutive day across the country on Wednesday, August 3, 2022.

 The price of petrol in Delhi stands at Rs 96.72 per litre while that of diesel is at Rs 89.62.
 In Mumbai, petrol currently costs Rs 106.31, while diesel is retailing at Rs 94.27, data available on Indian Oil Corporation’s website showed.

-The rates of the two auto fuels were simultaneously last revised across the country on May 22 when the central government had cut the excise duty on petrol by 8 per litre, and 6 rupees per litre on diesel.
-Since then prices have been unchanged across the country except in Maharashtra where the new state government earlier this month reduced the value-added tax (VAT) on petrol and diesel by Rs 5 and Rs 3, respectively.
+The rates of the two auto fuels have not been changed across the country in over two months.
+They were simultaneously last revised across the country on May 22 when the central government had cut the excise duty on petrol by 8 per litre, and 6 rupees per litre on diesel.
+Since then fuel prices have been unchanged across the country except in Maharashtra where the new state government last month reduced the value-added tax (VAT) on petrol and diesel by Rs 5 and Rs 3, respectively.

-In India, petrol and diesel prices differ from state to state depending on the local taxation (VAT) and freight charges.
-Apart from this, the Centre charges an excise duty on the two auto fuels.
+Petrol and diesel rates in India differ from state to state depending on the local taxation (VAT) and freight charges.
+Apart from this, the central government levies excise duty on the two auto fuels.

 Subscriber Only Stories